Biodiverse Bruny Island

 Improving habitat

-As well as the weed control and revegetation activities that for part of the suite of activities to support Forty-spotted Pardalote recovery, this project will be protecting important grass tree (Xantorrhoea australis) habitat through targeted management of the disease ‘root rot’ across two hectares of key grass tree habitat on north Bruny Island.
-Root rot is caused by a soil borne disease known as Phytophthora cinnamoni and causes disease, death and potential extinction in susceptible plants, and loss of habitat for animals.
+As well as the weed control and revegetation activities that for part of the suite of activities to support Forty-spotted Pardalote recovery, this project will be working with PWS to trial management of Phytophthora, also known as ‘root rot’ disease.
+Root rot is caused by a soil borne water mould known as Phytophthora cinnamoni and causes disease, death and potential extinction in susceptible plants, and loss of habitat for animals.
+This project will implement treatment across two hectares of key grass tree (Xantorrhoea australis) habitat on north Bruny Island and employ measures to reduce the spread of this deadly disease into the islands threatened ecological community, Forests and Woodlands dominated by black or Brookers gum (Eucalyptus ovata / E. brookeriana).

 Additional activities that will help to inform future habitat improvement include mapping the distribution and identifying the potential impact of feral deer on Bruny Island through the use of camera trap surveys.